If you’re looking for somewhere to see turtles in St Thomas then you’re in the right place.

 You’ll have an amazing time snorkeling here due to the crystal clear waters and diverse wildlife.
 Regular visitors to Christmas Cove include sea turtles, conchs and eagle rays.

-You can join a boat tour to Christmas Cove that allows you to swim with the turtles and get some tasty pizza from the pizza boat.
+I’d recommend joining this boat tour to Christmas Cove that allows you to swim with the turtles and get some tasty pizza from the pizza boat.
+This is the one I did and I loved it!

 Check out how close you can get to the beautiful sea turtles at Christmas Cove in the video below: